The World War II Railroads in America

 The Great Depression of the 1930s screwed everybody economically until 1940 or so but then WW II intervened.

 Let us begin with 2 educational videos.
 The first describes passenger service in b-w.
 The Baltimore and Ohio streamliner if seen in color would be in gray and blue, a shade darker than royal blue, with gold lettering and pinstripes; runs 10 mins.
 Traveling by passenger train in the early forties was high.
-One must remember this was also the streamline and the jitterbug era.
+Many new locomotives, especially on the passenger systems ran trains in the draped in the Art Deco style.
+One must also remember this; It was also called the streamline and the jitterbug era.

 Next is a 27 min video linking us to lots of past history.
 This video by ALCO and General Electric was produced in color and was completed a couple of months before Pearl Harbor was bombed.
 Some locomotives that ran on steam were covered or shrouded in a metal covering to make them “streamlined.”
 This video shows them.
 Many lost their shrouding due to the metal shortages of the era.
 Note the various locomotives in different styles and paint schemes in color.
 Topics include: Steel manufacturing.
 Troop trains.
 Carrying livestock.
 Specialized rolling stock.
 Car floats.
 Coal handling.
 Classification yards.
 Maintenance: track and right-of-way.
 Some of the most interesting parts are at the 1min35 sec, 7min43 sec, 11min57 sec, 16min 39 sec and the 20 minute 11 sec marks.
 There is something new said the narrator.